sashaweiss/dotfiles/util/nix/README.md

 for a multi-user installation that works on macOS Catalina.
 If on a non-Mac system, can ignore the `--darwin-use-unencrypted-nix-store-volume`.

+On WSL multi-user installation doesn't seem to work (slash, doesn't make a lot of sense?) so ignore the `--daemon` as well.

 ## Installing packages via Nix

 To install a package, run: